 “When it comes to abuse, you believe there’s no way out.
 There is always help.
-There is always a way out.” ― Rev. Donna Mulvey
+There is always a way out.”―

 An EPO is a protection order granted by court to help a Calgary individual escape a family violence situation.
 This orders the person causing the harm to stay away from the victim, stop contacting them and as well as to move out of the family home.